Blood-Based Context

 Built to fit real-world clinic workflows, from onboarding through result delivery.

-Reporting is structured to support consistent review and discussion of result categories.
+Reporting is structured for consistent review of result categories.

-Provides practical biomarker context that may inform next steps when used with clinical judgment.
+Provides biomarker context that helps inform what to do next when used with clinical judgment.

-Grounded in validated p-Tau217 biomarker research and supporting clinical performance materials.
+Grounded in validated p-Tau217 biomarker research and clinical performance materials.

-Explore sample reports, validation data, and clinical materials to understand how results are presented and used in practice.
+Explore sample reports, validation data, and clinical materials to understand how results are presented and how they shape clinical next steps.

 ALZ BLOOD TEST